xlladdins/xll/docs/Excel4MacrosH-P.md

 **OBJECT.PROTECTION**?(locked, lock\_text)

-Locked    is a logical value that determines whether the selected object is locked or unlocked.
+Locked&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether the selected object is locked or unlocked.
 If locked is TRUE, Microsoft Excel locks the object; if FALSE, Microsoft Excel unlocks the object.

-Lock\_text    is a logical value that determines whether text in a text box or button can be changed.
+Lock\_text&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that determines whether text in a text box or button can be changed.
 Lock\_text applies only if the object is a text box, button, or worksheet control.
 If lock\_text is TRUE or omitted, text cannot be changed; if FALSE, text can be changed.

 **Remarks**